 Recovery is more than stopping use, taking a pill, or going to a support group.

 Each of those elements can be important, but they need to be framed by a skilled team of professionals utilizing multiple interventions and supportive therapies.

-The Aviary Recovery Center’s integrated treatment approach will help you learn and develop healthy living skills, nutrition and exercise routines, life skills to develop resiliency so that you can manage the cravings that are a hallmark of addiction.
-Our Residential Treatment and Intensive Outpatient Program (IOP) provides a supportive environment while experiencing the changes of recovery.
+The Aviary Recovery Center’s integrated treatment approach will help you learn and develop healthy living skills, nutrition and exercise routines, and life skills to develop resiliency so that you can manage the cravings that are a hallmark of addiction.
+Our Residential Treatment and Intensive Outpatient Program (IOP) provide a supportive environment while you experience the changes of recovery.

-During residential or outpatient treatment, expect to dedicate time with a therapist working through some of the struggles on the path to recovery.
+During residential or outpatient treatment, expect to dedicate time with a therapist to work through some of the struggles on the path to recovery.
 This time includes:

 - Uncovering significant emotional barriers

 - Testing the support you get and give to others

 - Learning more about how the disease of addiction affects all aspects of your life